aav7fl/website-legacy/_posts/2019-02-27-hacking-my-noise-machine.md

 Trying to come up with a solution, I attempted to swap the NPN transistor with a PNP variant.
 But that was heading in the wrong direction and didn't work.
 Backtracking, I swapped out the first transistor for one with that could handle a little more power.
 I used the highest rated NPN transistor from my variety pack.
 In my case, this happened to be the 2N2222.

 With my new circuit at hand, I was ready to test.
 But then nothing happened.
 I was befuddled.
 Like many people online, I was running a 1K ohm transistor into the base of my transistor.
 But it wasn’t doing anything.
-Okay, maybe my GPIO pin from the ESP32 was still putting out too much voltage into the transistor base?
+Okay, maybe my GPIO pin from the ESP32 was still putting out too much current into the transistor base?

 I grabbed a higher rated resistor from my bag, this time 220k ohm.
 Why did I pick that one?
 It was the first bag of resistors on top of my pile that was greater than 1K ohm.
 Besides, what did I have to lose by using a transistor with too much resistance (besides burning it out)?